 Mesothelioma, Lung Cancer, and Cannabis Use

 There is no doubt - mesothelioma is a rare and aggressive cancer caused by long-term asbestos exposure.
-In the last few years a lot of cancer patients are turning to alternative therapies for relief of their symptoms and to complement the traditional treatments.
+In the last few years, a lot of cancer patients are turning to alternative therapies for the relief of their symptoms and to complement the traditional treatments.
 Medical marijuana and CBD oil gained the most popularity in alleviating symptoms and side effects of chemotherapy by reducing:

 - nausea and vomiting

 - loss of appetite

 Finding relief for these side effects and symptoms can improve an individual's perspective and quality of life.
 It also helps them get through the full cycle of chemotherapy and radiation easier.
 Luckily, today the use of asbestos is largely restricted because of its well-known adverse health effects.

 We Are Here to Help